A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Results and discussion

-All the results presented up to this point correspond to frozen-lattice simulations, meaning that the lattice vibrations are not included in the dynamics.
-We now analyze the effect of full SDL calculations actually coupling the spin and lattice degrees of freedom, which we refer as moving-lattice simulations.
-In Fig.~\ref{fig:lattice_frozen_moving} we compare the simulated hysteresis loops for the case of $\phi=0^{\circ}$ obtained with (moving-lattice) and without (frozen-lattice) spin-lattice coupling at different frequencies.
+In Figure~\ref{fig:lattice_frozen_moving} we compare the simulated hysteresis loops at T=10 K for $\phi=0^{\circ}$ obtained with (moving-lattice) and without (frozen-lattice) spin-lattice coupling at different frequencies.
 The former gives lower coercivity and narrower loops in comparison with the frozen-lattice case.
 This effect is more pronounced for higher frequencies.
-This is consistent with the fact that in a system that incorporates new degrees of freedom (in this case those of the lattice), the energy barrier that must be overcome to reverse the magnetization must decrease.
+This is consistent with the fact that in a system that incorporates new degrees of freedom (in this case those of the lattice), the energy barrier that must be overcome to reverse the magnetization should decrease.
 In other words, when a reversal field is applied, a moving lattice provides additional paths for the magnetization relaxation process.
-However this effect is small at a frequency $f_0/4$ where stable magnetization is easily achieved for the chosen sweep rate, showing that lattice dynamics contributions are not very important at this low temperatures ($T=10$ K), as expected.
-Larger differences are expected as the temperature increases.
-As it was previously shown for iron NP at equilibrium, these contributions would become significant at temperatures higher than 300 K \cite{dosSantos2020, meyer2022influence}.
-The equilibrium magnetization for a moving lattice is always smaller than that of a frozen lattice for all temperatures \cite{dosSantos2020}.
-In addition, in the present approach the anisotropy contributions do not depend on the lattice.
-Larger differences between moving and frozen lattice simulations might be observed for Hamiltonians that include anisotropy terms which are sensitive to lattice details, like orientation, vibrations, and atomic volume \cite{nieves2021neel, caturla-dednam2022spin}.
+However, this effect is small at a frequency $f_0/4$ where a stable magnetization is easily achieved for the chosen sweep rate, showing that the lattice dynamics contributions are not very important at these low temperatures ($T=10$ K).
+As it was previously shown for iron nanoparticles at equilibrium, the lattice fluctuations would become significant at temperatures higher than $300\,$K \cite{dosSantos2020, meyer2022influence}.
+The equilibrium magnetization for a moving lattice is always smaller than that of a frozen lattice for all temperatures \cite{meyer2022influence}.
+In addition, in the present approach, the anisotropy contributions do not depend on the atomic positions nor the lattice temperature.
+Larger differences between moving and frozen lattice simulations might be observed for Hamiltonians that include additional terms which are sensitive to factors like atomic volume \cite{perera2014combined, nieves2021neel}, or “effective" local electronic density \cite{caturla-dednam2022spin}.